shau0000/Mathematical-Finance-and-Stochastic-Process/README.md

 ## Weekly meetings

-We will have weekly meetings on **Monday 8PM** where we would go over the topics in the coming week and also the students can discuss any of their doubts here.
+We will have weekly meetings on **Sunday 8PM** where we would go over the topics in the coming week and also the students can discuss any of their doubts here.
 Click on this [link](https://zoom.us/j/94390458025?pwd=dEZYZU1IUVMvRmNNckxza1ZIUEY2dz09) to join the meeting.

 ## Ratification requirements